CMSgov/dpc-app/README.md

 Building DPC
 ---

-1. Run `mvn clean install` to build your application.
+1. Run `mvn clean install` to build and test the application.
-This will also construct the *Docker* images for the API and Aggregation services.
+This will also construct the *Docker* images for the various services.
 To skip the Docker build pass `-Djib.skip=True`

+> Note: DPC only supports Java 11 due to our use of new languages features, which prevents using older JDK versions.
+In addition, some of upstream dependencies have not been updated to support Java 12 and newer, but we plan on adding support at a later date.

 Required services
 ---